rollins-cms/cms330-spr20/sprint2/lab-virt-mem.md

 ## Part II - Memory Management Overview
-The second part of this lab examines memory management from the system point-of-view.
+The second part of this project examines memory management from the system point-of-view.
 Modern operating systems provide the user with a logical view of memory as an extremely large, contiguous address space.
 This address space is usually partitioned conceptually into segments: functional partitions of logical memory.
 The operating system, together with the memory management hardware (known as the Memory Management Unit -- MMU), transparently maps the logical pages of a process into physical memory frames.

 ### Review (and more detail) on Address Space
 Programs consist fundamentally of code and data.
 However, there are several other distinct regions of user mode logical memory: